Online learning at Lasell provides the comprehensive and relevant education that today’s employers respect and require.

 The coursework is rigorous – You will complete reading assignments from textbooks, analyze case studies, write research papers, complete projects, and post to the discussion board citing research and sources.

 Resources are at your fingertips – Get access to exactly what you need when you need it.
-Moodle provides easy online access to Lasell’s library archives, online databases, and journals, along with our Academic Achievement Center, online tutoring modules, and more.
+Canvas provides easy online access to Lasell’s library archives, online databases, and journals, along with our Academic Achievement Center, online tutoring modules, and more.

 Participation is essential – Discussion is an essential learning component of online learning.
 Despite meeting in a virtual classroom, no one can remain anonymous.

-Self-motivation and time management are, too – Log in to Moodle at any time and complete your work when it is most convenient for you, but plan to dedicate 15-22 hours to your class each week, check in daily for updates and new discussion posts, and complete assignments on time.
+Self-motivation and time management are, too – Log in to Canvas at any time and complete your work when it is most convenient for you, but plan to dedicate 15-22 hours to your class each week, check in daily for updates and new discussion posts, and complete assignments on time.